torstendngh/genesis/README.md

 - CSS files containing the fontfaces are imported at "src/main.jsx"
 - Inter is set as the default font at "src/index.css"
 - Inter is stored at "src/assets/fonts/inter" and the fontface is declared at "src/assets/fonts/inter/inter.css".

+### Docs

+Feel free to replace this readme with your own.
+You may also remove "docs/template".